DanArthur99/Milestone-Project-2.Crazy-Eights-Game/README.md

 #### Colour Palette

-The colour palatte uses a mixture of brighr colours throughout the
+The colour palatte mostly consists of bright red-orange colours, and well as white and black.
+This was in part to match the colours of the playing cards, i.e. the suit colours.

 ![Colour Palette](docs/readme-images/colour-pallette.png)